Lecture Notes on Free Probability: Gaussian matrices

-The vertix labels can take values from $1$ to $N.$ However, not all labellings survive afgter we take expectations.
+The vertex labels can take values from $1$ to $N.$ However, not all labelings survive after we take expectations.

-Indeed, the Wick formula allows us to compute the expectation as a sum over pairings.
+Indeed, Wick's formula allows us to compute the expectation as a sum over pairings.
 Each pairing can be thought of as a gluing of the polygon and this gluing and the assumed covariance structure forces some of the labels to be identified.
 For example presented in Figure \ref{figure_genus_expansion1}, we have ,

 Next, it turns out that arcs that correspond to $D$-variables form cycles and the number of these cycles equals the number of cycles in the permuations $\pi \gamma .$